-Major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school premises without permission, verbal abuse, refusal to work, and disruptive behaviour in class.
+Major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school premises without permission, verbal abuse - including derogatory or sexual related language, refusal to work, and disruptive behaviour in class.
 Serious incidents, particularly involving violence will be logged on CPOMS and may be noted in the child's record file.